rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 Beliefs that are called "faith" are typically of great importance but only have very weak or absent evidence.

+>   Now faith is the assurance of things hoped for,
+>   the conviction of things not seen.

+-- Hebrews 11:1 (RSV)

 >   I want to believe as many true things and as few false things as possible.

 -- Matt Dillahunty